mongodb-labs/drivers-evergreen-tools/.evergreen/k8s/eks/README.md

-#
+# EKS Cluster Management

+Scripts to manage a drivers test cluster on AWS.

-## EKS Cluster Setup
+## Cluster Management

+These steps must be done by an admin (one time):

-1. Run setup-cluster.sh
+1. Run `setup-cluster.sh`
 2. Set up an [access entry](https://docs.aws.amazon.com/eks/latest/userguide/access-entries.html) for the drivers test secrets role.

-# TODO: create an eks vault with the credentials
-# set up a trust relationship for this cluster and the profile and devprod
-# Tear down all current assets

-# Set up a new cluster using the vault
-# Set up IdP info in Atlas
-# Run from scratch
+3. Store the secrets in the AWS vault.

+## Usage

+These steps can be run using the drivers test secrets role:

+1. Run `setup.sh`
+2. Run the desired tests in the pod.
+3. Run `teardown.sh`